 Solution 1: Mount BOOTCAMP partition with read-write access with an NTFS driver for Mac

 NTFS write support can be added through a third-party NTFS driver for macOS.
-There are free NTFS drivers for Mac like FUSE for macOS and Mounty and paid ones like NTFS Assistant and iBoysoft Drive Manager.
+There are free NTFS driver for Mac like FUSE for macOS and Mounty and paid ones like NTFS Assistant and iBoysoft Drive Manager.
 Paid NTFS drivers have obvious advantages in terms of security, usability, and reliability.
 Therefore, in the post, we will take NTFS Assistant and iBoysoft Drive Manager as examples.

 Option 1: NTFS Assistant